 So you’ve decided you’d like to introduce a dog into your family and have settled on rescuing a dog.
 Congratulations!
-Adopting a dog tips rescue can be a tough transition, so check out these helpful tips for surviving the first seven days with your new doggo.
+Adopting a dog can be a tough transition, so check out these helpful tips for surviving the first seven days with your new dog.

-By adopting a rescue dog, you are giving a new lease on life to a dog that may have been mistreated in the past but is still deserving of a loving foster home.
+By adopting a dog, you are giving a new lease on life to a dog that may have been mistreated in the past but is still deserving of a loving foster home.
+Shelter dogs often come with emotional problems.
+The new dog will need time to adjust.

-There are many benefits to adopting a dog bed, but they will also need a lot of rehabilitation and maybe even renaming.
+There are many benefits to adopting a rescue dog from the Humane Society, rescue, or animal shelter, but they will also need a lot of rehabilitation and maybe even renaming

-The first few days need to be approached with care and intention to make sure that the foundation of your new family dynamic is set correctly for everyone, including your new dog.
+The first few days after you bring your newly adopted dog home from the rescue group need to be approached with care and intention to make sure that the foundation of your new family dynamic is set correctly for everyone, including your new dog.

 Preparing To Adopt Rescue Dogs